The Medicaid EHR Incentive Program is now the Promoting Interoperability Program

 The U.S. Department of Health Services, the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator released the final rules providing the parameters and requirements for Meaningful Use in the Electronic Health Record Incentive Payment (EHRIP) program.

 What is Meaningful Use?

-The CMS EHRIP website is a very thorough and robust resource for all aspects of Meaningful Use and the EHR Incentive Program, and is updated regularly as new requirements and guidelines are issued.
+The CMS EHRIP website is a very thorough and robust resource for all aspects of Meaningful Use and the Promoting Interoperability (formerly the EHR Incentive Program), and is updated regularly as new requirements and guidelines are issued.
 It is the best starting point to learn more about:

 - Whether you are eligible to receive an incentive payment under either the Medicare or Medicaid EHR Incentive Programs;

 - How to prepare and register as an Eligible Provider or Eligible Hospital;

 - How the criteria for demonstrating Meaningful Use are defined;